CloudAbrishami/online-food-ordering-panel/README.md

 python manage.py runserver
 ```
 It is better to run this Django application on port 8000.
 This is because APIs,which are prepared run on this port.
 By default, this app runs on port 8000.

+Prepared APIs are available at API directory at the root directory.